Things To Do In Brooklyn, Wisconsin

 Luke Bryan knows Brooklyn.
 The country music icon has performed in the greater Brooklyn metro area for the last two years in support of farmers.
 This year Bryan's Farm Tour (#farmtour) takes over a local farm field, September 19th at Klondike Farm.
 No this is definitely not the namesake, Brooklyn NY, this is the much quieter CSA, organic farmers outstanding in their fertile fields Brooklyn, Wisconsin.
 Located a little bit west of Highway 14 between Oregon and Evansville this Brooklyn is a quiet town away from the work week, or after hours.

-Think of this day trip destination of just over 1500 as a place to create your own adventure.
+Think of this day trip town of a little over 1500 great people as a place to create your own adventure.
 Bring a lunch and spend the day with a folding chair and good book in Legion Park.
-Or begin a trek down the Brooklyn Wildlife Area discovering quite tree lined trails, marsh and creek affording behind the scenes, backyard views of area Green County farms.
+Or begin a trek down to the Brooklyn Wildlife Area discovering quiet tree lined trails, marsh and creek affording behind the scenes, backyard views of area Green County farms.
 And the Brooklyn area is blessed with a quite a few great, organic and CSA producing farms.
 In 2025 Brooklyn celebrates its 120 Anniversary, the town was almost named 'York’ but the delegates voting for this moniker were late to the town's naming meeting so the villagers went with their second choice, ‘Brooklyn.’

 Where to Visit On Your Brooklyn Weekend or Daytrip